Homesapp/HomesappNew/replit.md

 ## Overview

 HomesApp is a comprehensive SaaS platform for real estate property management, primarily focused on the Tulum, Quintana Roo market.
-It streamlines operations for various user roles (master, admin, seller, owner, client) through features like property management, appointment scheduling, client presentations, service coordination, and offer processing.
-The platform aims to enhance user experience with a professional, data-dense dashboard, role-based access, Google Calendar integration, a service provider marketplace, property submission with digital agreement signing, and a full back office for offer management.
+It streamlines operations for various user roles (master, admin, seller, owner, client) through features like property management, dual-type appointment scheduling, client presentations, service coordination, and offer processing.
+The platform aims to enhance user experience with a professional, data-dense dashboard, role-based access, Google Calendar integration, configurable business hours, concierge time-blocking, a service provider marketplace, property submission with digital agreement signing, and a full back office for offer management.
 The business vision is to dominate the real estate property management sector in Tulum.

 ## User Preferences